strace - trace system calls and signals

 - --decode-pids=set

-- Decode various information associated with process IDs (and also thread
+- Decodes various information associated with process IDs (and also thread

 IDs, process group IDs, and session IDs).
 The default is